binaryage/chromex/tools/readme.md

        gclient sync --with_branch_heads
        git fetch origin

-##### We provide scripts:
+##### We provide following scripts:

-  * api-extractor.py - takes cache file and produces JSON
+  * **api-extractor.py** - takes cache file and produces JSON
-  * api-distiller - takes JSON from extractor and produces distilled version which has filtered out some keys and normalized values
+  * **api-distiller** - takes JSON from extractor and produces distilled version which has filtered out some keys and normalized values
-  * api-gen - actual work-horse script, which takes distilled JSON and generates API ClojureScript files
+  * **api-gen** - actual work-horse script, which takes distilled JSON and generates API ClojureScript files

 ##### You can launch them using our wrapper shell scripts: